VitaliiStukin/VitaliiStukin/README.md

-## Hi there 👋
+## Hi there 👋 My name is Vitalii and i am currently switching to Analytics.
-Currently switching to Analytics.
-I am looking for an opportunity to join a team as a Marketing/Data/Product Analyst.
+# I am looking for an opportunity to join a team as a Marketing/Data/Product Analyst.
 I have an interest in analytics and how data impacts business decisions.
 I am looking to grow as an analyst to help teams make data-driven decisions.

 - 💬 Ask me about starting your journey in data analytics
 - 🌱 I’m currently learning Practical Statistics for Data Scientists (book)